 We often hear them reciprocally, but in fact, they’re 2 distinct things.
 So what is the difference between these 2 terms Red Team Assessment and Penetration Testing precisely?
 In this article, we’ll explain, with the goal to help you learn more about which one might be the best fit for your organization.

 Generally, penetration testing is turned into one huge umbrella with all security considerations.
-Many people do not comprehend the differences between a Red Team Assessment, a Penetration Test and a Vulnerability Assessment.
+Many people do not realize the differences between a Red Team Assessment, a Penetration Test, and a Vulnerability Assessment.
 Hence they call them all Penetration Testing.
 Nevertheless, this is a delusion.
-Though they have similar components, each one is diverse and must be used in a different context.
+Though they have related components, each one is different and must be used in diverse contexts.

-At the core, Penetration Testing identifies as many configuration issues and vulnerabilities as possible in a fixed duration of time and exploiting those vulnerabilities to figure out the risk of the vulnerability.
-This does not essentially mean revealing new vulnerabilities; it’s more of looking for well-known, unpatched vulnerabilities.
-Similar to vulnerability assessments, penetration testing is intended to find vulnerabilities and evaluate them to make certain they are not false positives.
-Nonetheless, Penetration testing digs further, as the tester tries to exploit the vulnerability.
+At the foundation, Penetration Testing identifies as many configuration issues and vulnerabilities as possible in a fixed duration of time and exploits those vulnerabilities to figure out the risk of the vulnerability.
+This does not basically mean illuminating new vulnerabilities; it’s more of looking for well-known, unpatched vulnerabilities.
+Similar to vulnerability assessments, penetration testing is intended to find vulnerabilities and evaluate them to make certain they are not false positives. nevertheless, Penetration testing digs further, as the tester tries to exploit the vulnerability.